Skip to main content

 5. Leaving overnight for long dwell, Mold Killer 3.6 may be needed to control potential mold growth.

-6 Softening with Leather Fatliquor 5.0
+6 Softening with Fatliquor 5.0

 1. Before use, the Fatliquor 5.0 concentrate, a ratio of 1 to 5, is mixed with 189g warm distilled water, or 1.5 inches from the top of the 8oz bottle.